ptpro-douglashahn/ScanSourceAssessment/assessment-platform-developer/README-IMPLEMENTED.md

 O - Open-closed Principle

-Initially, I modified the Customer.cs file to add the validations, however, this would contradict the Open/Closed principle, so I restored the Customer.cs (except for the enums) and instead inherited it in the CustomerWithValidations class.
+Initially, I modified the Customer.cs file to add the validations, however, this would contradict the Open/Closed principle, so I restored the Customer.cs (except for the enums).
+I left the Customer class but inherited it for the CustomerRead and CustomerWrite.

 L - Liskov Substitution Principle

+Not sure if there was an instance where this principle could be applied in this system.
+I couldn't inherit the CustomersRepository when I was making CustomersRepositoryRead and CustomersRepositoryWrite because we didn't want certain methods in the destination, for example, we didn't want Add, Update, and Delete in the Read Class.

-I - Interface Segragation Principle
+I - Interface Segregation Principle

+The Read and Write classes were separated to try and make them more efficient.

 D  - Dependency Inversion Principle

+Not sure that I implemented this principle.

+Command Query Responsibility Segregation Pattern

+I'm not sure that I accomplished the task you were wanting.
+I did split the models, the services, and the repositories into read and write components.
+Because the data is not written to a database, I'm not sure if it is working properly.
+I need to learn more about this concept before I can implement it properly.